CEG-TU-Delft/africarain-docs/docs/source/provenance.rst

 Production of raw data files
 ============================
 **Data available for download have been processed from their original raw form.** This page describes the generation of the raw simulation data, including which model and parameter values were used to generate it.
-Steps taken to produce the processed data are described in the "Data pre-processing" :ref:`processing` section of this site.
+Steps taken to produce the processed data are described in the "Data pre-processing" section of this site.

 Raw data production
 -------------------